Chautauqua: The Chautauquan

 The Chautauquan was a magazine founded in 1880 by Theodore L. Flood.
 First printed in Jamestown, New York, the magazine soon found a home in Meadville, Pennsylvania, where Flood bought a printing shop.
 It printed articles about Christian history, Sunday school lessons, and lectures from Chautauqua.
 By the end of the decade, the magazine was printing articles by well-known authors of the day (John Pentland Mahaffy, John Burroughs, Hjalmar Hjorth Boyesen), and serial educational material (including courses by William Torrey Harris and Arthur Gilman).
 Strongly allied with the main organization, it had easy access to popular authors ("the big fish in the intellectual sea", according to Frank Luther Mott), but Flood was wary of making his magazine too dry for popular taste, and sought variety.
 By 1889 the magazine changed course radically and dropped the serials that were Chautauqua's required reading, expanding with articles on history, biography, travel, politics, and literature.
 One section had editorial articles from national newspapers; another was the "Woman's Council Table", which excerpted articles often by famous women writers, though all this material remained required reading for the Chautauqua program.
 Contemporary publications regarded the magazine highly, and Mott writes, "its range of topics was indeed remarkable, and its list of contributors impressive".
 Flood stopped editing the magazine in 1899, and journalist Frank Chapin Bay, schooled by Chautauqua, took over; the magazine became less a general magazine and more the official organ of the organization.

 Lectures

 Lectures were the mainstay of the Chautauqua.
 Until 1917, they dominated the circuit Chautauqua programs.
 The reform speech and the inspirational talk were the two main types of lecture until 1913.
 Later topics included current events, travel, and stories, often with a comedic twist.

-The most famous speech
+Most famous speech

-The most prolific speaker (often booked in the same venues with three-time presidential candidate William Jennings Bryan) was Russell Conwell, who delivered his famous "Acres of Diamonds" speech 5,000 times to audiences on the Chautauqua and Lyceum circuits, which had this theme: Get rich, young man, for money is power and power ought to be in the hands of good people.
+The most prolific speaker (often booked in the same venues with William Jennings Bryan) was Russell Conwell, who delivered his famous "Acres of Diamonds" speech 5,000 times to audiences on the Chautauqua and Lyceum circuits, which had this theme:

+Get rich, young man, for money is power and power ought to be in the hands of good people.
 I say you have no right to be poor.